vlc3n/FuckUrBatch/README.md

 Hi, this Repo is made to collect all the Batch Scripts i wrote for public use.
-Feel free to use any batch scripts from this repo for your own projects.
+Feel free to use any batch scripts from this repo for your own projects or your work.

-If you use my batch scripts for commercial products, i only ask to be mentioned in the credits.
+# Please Note:
-I never ask for Money for the work i publish under this Name
+I have changed all those scripts to be less specific.
+I changed Names that might be different on your End to something more generalistic, e.g. "YourUserName" instead of "yasin" so it shoud be easy to notice what you need to change.